YTasheva/CyberNet-Detective/README.md

   - geofencing in websites
   - detecting fraudulent activity
   - improving marketing ROI
-  - price and currency optimisation and automatic form filling
+  - price and currency optimisation and automatic form-filling
   - sales and revenue.
   - arm against telemarketers and robocalls

 - Better user experience on websites will lead to better user engagement.

 - The CyberNet Detective application will give you detailed information about an IP address and search who called or texted by using reverse phone lookup.
-It can help find who is behind a phone number or IP address, search for contact information and not the least to protect from spammers, scammers and frauds.
+It can help find who is behind a phone number or IP address, search for contact information and not the least protect from spammers, scammers and frauds.

-- The user has the ability to input a phone number or an IP address.
-The final report and search results will produce a list of IP and caller's data (including spam detection) that are applicable.
+- The user can input a phone number or an IP address.
+The final report and search results will produce a list of IP and caller data (including spam detection) that are applicable.

 - Additional functionality includes, just to name a few: